-The academic core of the School of International and Public Affairs at Florida International University is comprised of eight major departments - Criminal Justice, Economics, Global & Sociocultural Studies, History, Modern Languages, Politics and International Relations, Public Administration, and Religious Studies - with a combined faculty of more than 180 members.
+The academic core of the School of International and Public Affairs at Florida International University is comprised of eight major departments - Criminal Justice, Economics, Global & Sociocultural Studies, History, Modern Languages, Politics and International Relations, Public Policy and Administration, and Religious Studies - with a combined faculty of more than 180 members.

 The mission of the Department of Criminal Justice is to provide local, state, national, and international leadership on core issues related to crime and its control and to be recognized as a prominent center of research, scholarship, and teaching, with academic, theoretical, and direct policy relevance.
 The department is recognized both nationally and internationally as a leader in the field of criminal justice education, offering both bachelor’s and master’s degrees on-site and fully online, as well as a Ph.D. in International Crime and Justice.

 The Department of Economics has a group of faculty who are interested in a variety of applied and theoretical topics.
 The undergraduate programs provide students with an understanding of economic problems and institutions with analytical tools to apply this knowledge to contemporary problems.
 The graduate programs place strong emphasis on exploiting synergies between fields such as international economics, industrial organization, and technological change, and development economics.
 Issues are analyzed using modern economic tools from fields such as econometrics, game theory, and economic dynamics.

 The Department of Global and Sociocultural Studies unites the faculties of anthropology, geography, and sociology within an innovative program dedicated to exploring challenges of global scope—such as diverse forms of inequality, contested identities, migrations and diasporas, and nature-society relations—that define the contemporary world.
 The department’s undergraduate and graduate programs emphasize cross-disciplinary perspectives while acknowledging the unique contributions of disciplinary approaches.